-After drafting a new Mission Statement and circulating it with Commissioners, the strategic planning committee turned to goals, in order to guide the specific actions and projects the Commission intends to undertake.
+After drafting a new Mission Statement and circulating it with Commissioners, the strategic planning committee turned in early 2020 to goals, in order to guide the specific actions and projects the Commission intends to undertake.
 The committee's original intention was to write goals that are specific, measurable and have clear timelines, with approximately three to five year horizons.